 Visual degradation of settings associated with cultural resources could result from the presence of facilities and associated land disturbances.
-Visual changes associated with solar energy facilities could include photovoltaic panels in rectangular arrays; structures; security and other lighting; fencing; roads; vehicles; and workers conducting maintenance activities.
+Visual changes associated with onshore wind energy facilities could include the presence of wind turbine structures; movement of the rotor blades; shadow flicker and blade glinting; turbine marker lights and other lighting on control buildings and other ancillary structures; roads; vehicles; and workers conducting maintenance activities.
 These could affect cultural resources for which visual integrity is a component of sites' significance, such as Tribal sacred sites and landscapes, historic structures, trails, and historic landscapes.